Saint-John Perse: Secretary to Aristide Briand: 1921–32

 While in China, Leger had written his first extended poem Anabase, publishing it in 1924 under the pseudonym "Saint-John Perse", which he employed for the rest of his life.
 He then published nothing for two decades, not even a re-edition of his debut book, as he believed it inappropriate for a diplomat to publish fiction.
+The Anabase was widely ignored upon publication, but was praised by various poets such as T. S. Eliot, Giuseppe Ungaretti, Hugo von Hofmannsthal and Rainer Maria Rilke as a poem of much visionary power.
+Though St. Léger wrote only in French, the critical reception of his poems tended to be more positive abroad than in France.
+St. Léger's style of poetry, though modernist, was too idiosyncratic to fit into the main currents of poetry in France at the time.

 In 1925, he became the chef de cabinet to Briand.
 St. Léger wrote that Briand had "the boldness of the dream...tempered...by the dictates of common sense" while having the ability to think quickly with the "indifference to the exploitation of success".
-St. Léger wrote that Briand "had no need of duplicity or violence to win...He hated equally stupidity, cowardice, clumsiness and vulgarity...He hunted with the lightest arms and fished with the finest lines...He brought the refinement of the artist".
+St. Léger wrote Briand "had no need of duplicity or violence to win...He hated equally stupidity, cowardice, clumsiness and vulgarity...He hunted with the lightest arms and fished with the finest lines...He brought the refinement of the artist".
+St. Léger supported Briand's "Locarno policy" of seeking better relations with Germany.
+As a senior aide to Briand, St. Léger was involved in the talks that led to the Treaty of Locarno in 1925 and the Kellogg-Briand Pact of 1928.
+In 1930, St. Léger wrote up a memo for Briand that called upon him to use his attendance at the next session of the League of Nations to speak for a "Federal European Union".
+That same year Eliot translated the Anabase into English, which first introduced St. Léger to an English-speaking audience.